High Wycombe: Modern-day High Wycombe

 These developments prompted the building of larger blocks of flats, a multimillion-pound hotel in the centre, and a Sainsbury's store on the Oxford road next to the Eden shopping centre and bus station.

+Climate

 Demography

 High Wycombe's population figure differs with the varying definitions of the town's area.
 That of the town not including its suburbs was 77,178.
 However, Hazlemere is now regarded as part of Wycombe, which makes the population of High Wycombe town 92,300.
 The High Wycombe urban area (the town with some surrounding settlements) had a population of 133,204.
 This is an increase of 13% since the 2001 population of 118,229.